Pjulakanti/scaling-bassoon/proposal.md

 Name each interface or class and briefly describe its function or purpose.

+The units that we will use in this class is an array list and an AVL tree.
+The array list will have array lists stored in it.
+Each array list within the primary arrayList will represent a category, such as food, gas or rent.
+Each individual array lists will represent the history of expenditures in this category.
+Each history record will be represented as a class, and will be assigned with a transaction number that can be used as the key in the large AVL tree to look up the history object.

-Main(); To run the program to test if it works, call the methods in order that they’re needed.
+- Main(); To run the program to test if it works, call the methods in order that they’re needed.
-AVL tree interface and subsequent methods, to provide the scaffolding for the AVL tree.
+- AVL tree interface and subsequent methods, to provide the scaffolding for the AVL tree.
-Userinput(); method.
-To read user input and text files coming in, and check that they’re appropriate. delete/clear expenditure method.
+- Userinput(); method.
+To read user input and text files coming in, and check that they’re appropriate.
+- delete/clear expenditure method.
 To delete the inputs from the tree/array.
 Has the option for the user to delete select data instead of all the data.
-Junit tests.
+- Junit tests.
 To test for failure and check if errors are thrown correctly.
-Print(); print out results in text format.
+- Print(); print out results in text format.
-PrintGraph(); print out the graph based on text
+- PrintGraph(); print out the graph based on text